Lich-Corals/linux-file-converter-addon/README.md

 <br/>If self-updating is enabled, the script's configuration will reset when a update is performed.
 <br/><br/><b>How to solve?</b><br/>
 To fix this, the script needs the permissions to write inside the folder, where it is located.
 This can be done by changing the folder permissions using [chmod](https://www.man7.org/linux/man-pages/man1/chmod.1.html) or by running the script as a privileged user.
-<br/>To use the configuration file, the user, who is executing the script (by starting nautilus) needs permissions create and edit files inside the installation dictionary.
+<br/>To use the configuration file, the user, who is executing the script (by starting Nautilus) needs permissions create and edit files inside the installation dictionary.
 <br/><br/>To prevent the settings from being reset, you can add a config file to the dictionary.
 Note that the file will not be update if new configurations are added.

 ### (005): Double script installation detected